 Ella L.J.
 Edmonson Bell is an Associate Professor at the Tuck School of Business at Dartmouth College.
 She is also an author, managerial consultant, national recognized researcher, and advocate on women’s workplace issues.
 She is the co-author of Our Separate Ways: Black and White Women and the Struggle for Professional Identity.
 Her second book is Career GPS.

 As a nationally respected managerial consultant, Ella has shared her expertise and knowledge on discriminatory barriers in the workplace, strategic leadership, managing inclusion, and work-life balance with corporate leaders across the country.

 Ella’s scholarly work has been reported in the Wall Street Journal, The Boston Globe, The Los Angeles Times, The Charlotte Business Journal, The Christian Science Monitor, Newsweek, Working Women, Business Week, Black Enterprise and Essence Magazines.
 She is considered by industry and the academy to be one of the leading experts in organizational change, and the management of race, gender and class in organizational life.
 In addition, Ella appeared on CNN'S Democracy in America '96 as a nationally recognized expert of race relations in the workplace.

-*Free tickets available for pickup in person only at the Hopkins Center Box office beginning Tues., Jan.14 at noon for those with Dartmouth student, faculty, or staff I.D.; beginning Jan.
-16 at 10 am for the general public.
+*Free tickets available at the Hopkins Center Box Office beginning Tuesday, January 12 at noon for those with Dartmouth student, faculty, or staff I.D.; beginning Thursday, January 15 at 10am for the general public.
 Four-ticket limit per person.
-Ticket holders must be in their seats by 6:45 pm, after which empty seats become available to those without tickets.
+Ticket holders must be in their seats by 6:45pm, after which empty seats become available to those without tickets.